zamazan4ik/awesome-pgo/article/article.md

 * Yandex: no answer (waits for moderation)
 * VK Cloud: no answer (waits for moderation)

-From talks with my friends and asking proper questions on the [Highload](https://highload.ru/) conference I can say that local public clouds like Yandex cloud or VK cloud also don't use PGO internally for their products.
+From talks with my friends and asking proper questions at the [Highload](https://highload.ru/) conference I can say that local public clouds like Yandex cloud or VK cloud also don't use PGO internally for their products.
 I am pretty sure that the situation with other clouds is pretty much the same.

 ## LTO, PGO, PLO and proprietary software